jenkinsci/acceptance-test-harness/docs/WALKTHROUGH.md

 ### Testing with this ATH
 1) Clone a copy of this ATH repo to your local machine and `cd` into the directory
-2) Open the `pom.xml` in your local copy of the ATH
-3) Change the `<jenkins.version>` to your SNAPSHOT version of jenkins (mine is `2.415-SNAPSHOT`)

 > **Note:** There are many ways to run these tests, I will be running the tests using Windows, your commands may differ slightly if using a different OS.
 See the [README.md](README.md) for alternatives and configuration options.

-4) In a terminal window type `set JENKINS_WAR=C:\Users\julie\jenkins\war\target\jenkins.war` This sets a new environment variable called `JENKINS_WAR` to the path of your copy of the jenkins war *(You created this in the `mvn install step`, change it to your directory path instead of mine)*
+2) In a terminal window type `set JENKINS_WAR=C:\Users\julie\jenkins\war\target\jenkins.war` This sets a new environment variable called `JENKINS_WAR` to the path of your copy of the jenkins war *(You created this in the `mvn package step`, change it to your directory path instead of mine)*
-5) Type `vars.cmd` to the same terminal window.
+3) Type `vars.cmd` to the same terminal window.
 This is a script for setting all the variables in order to run the ATH locally on windows, it also outputs a docker command.
-6) Copy the docker command that was output to your terminal after the last step, and paste it into the same terminal window.
+4) Copy the docker command that was output to your terminal after the last step, and paste it into the same terminal window.
 This will run the docker container with your local copy of Jenkins.

 **You are now ready to run tests.**